AdobeDocs/campaign-standard.en/help/administration/using/configuring-email-channel.md

 >[!NOTE]
 >
 >In case of an outage of an ISP, emails sent through Campaign will be wrongly marked as bounces.
 To correct this, you need to update bounce qualification.
-For more on this, see [this page](../../administration/using/update-bounce-qualification.md).
+[Learn more](../../administration/using/update-bounce-qualification.md).

 <!--Bounces are qualified through the **[!UICONTROL Bounce mails]** processing rule.
 For more on accessing this rule, refer to this [section](#legacy-bounce-mail-qualification).-->

 ### Delivered indicator reporting {#legacy-delivered-status-report}

-In the **[!UICONTROL Summary]** view of each message, the **[!UICONTROL Delivered]** percentage will progressively go up throughout the validity period of the delivery, as the soft and hard bounces get reported back.
+In the **[!UICONTROL Summary]** view of each message, the **[!UICONTROL Delivered]** percentage progressively goes up throughout the validity period of the delivery, as the soft and hard bounces get reported back.

-Soft-bouncing messages will show as **[!UICONTROL Failed]** after day one of the delivery, and they will be retried on each additional day of the validity period for the delivery.
+Soft-bouncing messages show as **[!UICONTROL Failed]** on the first day after the delivery.
+These messages are retried each day, until the validity period of the delivery ends.